mit-cml/appinventor-sources/README.md

 ##Setup instructions

 This is a quick guide to get started with the sources.
-More detailed instructions can be found [here](https://docs.google.com/document/pub?id=1Xc9yt02x3BRoq5m1PJHBr81OOv69rEBy8LVG_84j9jc), a slide show can be seen here, and all the [documentation](http://appinventor.mit.edu/appinventor-sources/#documentation) for the project can be found in our [site](http://appinventor.mit.edu/appinventor-sources/).
+More detailed instructions can be found [here](https://docs.google.com/document/pub?id=1Xc9yt02x3BRoq5m1PJHBr81OOv69rEBy8LVG_84j9jc), a slide show can be seen [here](http://josmas.github.io/contributingToAppInventor2/#/), and all the [documentation](http://appinventor.mit.edu/appinventor-sources/#documentation) for the project is available in our [site](http://appinventor.mit.edu/appinventor-sources/).

 ###Dependencies
 You will need a full Java JDK (6 or 7, preferably from Oracle; JRE is not enough) and Python to compile and run the servers.